The Baguio Mansion House

 How to get there

-Baguio Mansion House is open to the public on Tuesdays to Sundays, from 8am to 5pm.
-Admission is free.
+Baguio Mansion House is open to the everyone from Tuesdays to Sundays, 8am to 5pm and the best part - admission is free!